 No wonder you're confused.
 Currently, several dozen birth control pills are on the market, and the mixed messages coming in from advertisements, your friends, and your health care provider can make it even harder to distinguish what's best for you.
 Generally, two different types of pills are being prescribed today:

-- This is the most commonly prescribed type of pill, and contains small doses of both estrogen and progestin.
+- Combination pill: This is the most commonly prescribed type of pill, and contains small doses of both estrogen and progestin.
 Within this, there are even more groupings depending on whether each includes more estrogen than progestin or vice versa.
 Commonly prescribed combo pills include Ortho Tri-Cyclen, Yasmin, and the two you mentioned above (Alesse and Nordette).

-- Also called the "minipill," the progestin-only pill is usually prescribed when women using the combo pill want to decrease some of the side effects associated with estrogen or when life changes (beginning to nurse a child, for example) hinder using synthetic estrogen.
+- Progestin-only pill: Also called the "minipill," the progestin-only pill is usually prescribed when women using the combo pill want to decrease some of the side effects associated with estrogen or when life changes (beginning to nurse a child, for example) hinder using synthetic estrogen.
 Early on, progestin-only pills can cause more irregular menstruation than the combination pill, usually decreasing the number of periods for about the first year.
 Progestin-only pills have seen less airtime also because other progestin-only methods exist that have become more popular, including Depo-Provera and intrauterine devices (IUDs).

 While Nordette (similar to Alesse) does contain less estrogen than Ortho Tri-Cyclen, Alesse contains only 20 micrograms of estrogen while Nordette contains 30 micrograms.
 As a matter of fact, most birth control pills nowadays contain less estrogen than earlier types of oral contraceptives.
 Comparing estrogen is straightforward since all pills use the same type of estrogen; this makes it possible to compare dosages simply by quantity.
 On the other hand, because pills use different types of progestin (each of which has a different strength), it's much harder to compare progestin levels across pills.